marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "codePointAt method"}}

 JavaScript's `charCodeAt` method gives you a code unit, not a full character code.
-The `codePointAt` method, added later, does give a full Unicode character.
-So we could use that to get characters from a string.
+The `codePointAt` method, added later, does give a full Unicode character, so we could use that to get characters from a string.
 But the argument passed to `codePointAt` is still an index into the sequence of code units.
-So to run over all characters in a string, we'd still need to deal with the question of whether a character takes up one or two code units.
+To run over all characters in a string, we'd still need to deal with the question of whether a character takes up one or two code units.

 {{index "for/of loop", character}}

 In the [previous chapter](data#for_of_loop), I mentioned that a `for`/`of` loop can also be used on strings.
-Like `codePointAt`, this type of loop was introduced at a time where people were acutely aware of the problems with UTF-16.
-When you use it to loop over a string, it gives you real characters, not code units.
+Like `codePointAt`, this type of loop was introduced at a time when people were acutely aware of the problems with UTF-16.
+When you use it to loop over a string, it gives you real characters, not code units:

 ```
 let roseDragon = "🌹🐉";